openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 ### Parameter 18: Command to Control Scene No2

 Command to Control Scene No2
-This parameter defines the command to be sent to devices of control scene group No2 when the related button is pressed (association group 10)
+<p&gtThis parameter defines the command to be sent to devices of control scene group No2 when the related button is pressed (association group 10)</p&gt
 The following option values may be configured -:

 | Value  | Description |